Utilities

 unfortunate limitation of only returning 32-bit integer keys when using its

-This alternative performs the same basic function as runPrepUpdate
+This alternative performs the same basic function as runPrepUpdate, with

 used with databases whose JDBC driver implements this method, and the actual